beyzaatay/HelpingHand/README.md

 ## How to Use:

+Mail: helpinghand@gmail.com
+Password 123456qwe

+Using the information above, you can log in to the app and take advantage of all the features HelpingHand has to offer.

 1. Log in to the app.
 2. List the aid collection or distribution points.
 3. Click on an aid ad.